tymeart/100-days-of-code/log2.md

 **Thoughts:** I should really go ahead and add the images to see if I like them in the background.

 **Link to Work:** [Portfolio](https://github.com/tymeart/tymeart.github.io/commit/e7bd7196c1b7f3e15f61e7d0b6949c29aecf0f1c)

+### Day 47: September 21st, 2017

+**Today's Progress:** I finished the Redux challenges on FCC.
+Started the process of deploying MojiBox, so I deployed the Mongo database and set the database url to the environment variable.

+**Thoughts:** When I started the challenges today, I was super confused about all the terms.
+It was tough following the lessons because I had to stop and recall what each thing was multiple times.
+But by the time I finished the Redux challenges, I think things were becoming clearer.

+**Link to Work:** none